-I have audited the accompanying financial statements of Juniper Green Cosmic Private Limited ('the Company'), which comprises the Balance Sheet as at 31 March 2022 and the Statement of Profit and Loss (including other comprehensive income) for the period 25 August 2021 to 31 March 2022, Statement of changes in equity and Statement of Cash Flows for the period then ended, and notes to the financial statements including a summary of the significant accounting policies and other explanatory information.
+I have audited the accompanying financial statements of Juniper Green Beam Private Limited ('the Company'), which comprises the Balance Sheet as at 31 March 2023, the Statement of Profit and Loss (including other comprehensive income), the Statement of changes in equity and Statement of Cash Flows for the year then ended, and notes to the financial statements including a summary of the significant accounting policies and other explanatory information.

-In my opinion and to the best of my information and according to the explanations given to me, the aforesaid financial statements give the information required by the Companies Act, 2013 ('the Act') in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2022, its loss and its cash flows for the period ended on that date.
+In my opinion and to the best of my information and according to the explanations given to me, the aforesaid financial statements give the information required by the Companies Act, 2013 ('the Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards ('Ind AS') specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 and the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2023, its loss (including other comprehensive income), its cash flows and the changes in equity for the period ended on that date.